Creasser/Snowboard-Reviewer-Frontend/README.md

 ## User Interactions

-* The user will be able to add snowboards to the database through a controlled form
+* The user is able to add snowboards to the database through a controlled form
   * When adding the user will input the brand, price, image, directional status, and preferred riding conditiion
     * This will be sent to backend via POST request
 * The user is be able to make a review for newly added boards and pre-existing boards through a controlled form